One reclusive bluestocking...

 When Fiona tries to warn a passing coach about a tree in the road, the driver mistakes her for a highwaywoman.
 Evidently he's not used to seeing women attired in clothes only suitable for archaeology waving knives.
 After the driver flees, Fiona decides she may as well borrow the handsome passenger...

 Former Hollywood starlet Cora Clarke may be new to England, but she does know that visiting the seaside is supposed to be a soothing experience.
-The snowy white cliffs and foamy ocean are indeed idyllic, but Cora is unfortunately recognized and whisked off to a house party with her pet bichon.
-When the hostess insists that someone is trying to murder her and another guest turns up dead, Cora discovers that Sussex might possess scandals that exceeds anything a Hollywood director might conjure up for the silver screen...More info →
+The snowy white cliffs and foamy ocean are indeed idyllic, but when her great aunt's employer insists someone is trying to murder her husband, Cora is whisked off to a house party with her pet bichon.
+When someone soon turns up dead, Cora discovers Sussex might possess scandals that exceed anything a Hollywood director might conjure for the silver screen...More info →

 Murder.
 Manor homes.
 Malfunctioning chandeliers.